-On each side of the buffet, Jaime placed a mix of florals, eucalyptus, candlesticks and layered in pumpkins and more seasonal fruits.
-Layer in more eucalyptus to fill in any gaps and add more texture along the buffet.
+On each side of the buffet, we placed a mix of florals, eucalyptus, candlesticks and layered in pumpkins and more seasonal fruits.
+Once that was all done, we then layered in more eucalyptus to fill in any gaps and add more texture along the initial pumpkin garland.

 I hope you recreate this super simple and fun DIY for the holidays.
 It’s such an easy way to spruce up a table and buffet for guests.
 For more holiday ideas, check out my Holiday Destination!